 Delivery to Room: if you requested something delivered such as a hairdryer: $1-$2.

-Housekeepers (maids): $1-$2 per day left at the end of your stay.
+Housekeepers (maids): $1-$2 per day left either daily on the pillow or at the end of your stay.

 Spa Services: 15-20%, if a service charge is not already included.

 AT THE AIRPORT:

 Shoeshine Person: $3-$5.